learn-co-students/phrg-rails-activerecord-models-and-rails-readme-pca-000/README.md

 ## Does this need an update?

 Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-rails-activerecord-models-and-rails-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-rails-activerecord-models-and-rails-readme/pulls).
 Provide a detailed description that explains the issue you have found or the change you are proposing.
 Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p class='util--hide'>View <a href='https://learn.co/lessons/rails-activerecord-models-and-rails-readme'>Active Record Models and Rails</a> on Learn.co and start learning to code for free.</p>
-<p data-visibility='hidden'>PHRG Active Record Models and Rails</p>